guardian/pluto-core/README.md

 - if you have troubles, turn on debug at the server end to check the string_to_sign and digests

 There is a working example of how to do this in Python in `scripts/test_hmac_auth.py`

+### OAuth2 Autentication

+Projectlocker supports validation with OAuth2 bearer tokens.
+It is assumed that the frontend client is taking care of actually obtaining said tokens.
+To use this method, present a header called `Authorization` in the format `Bearer: {token}` where {token} is the JWT obtained from the identity provider (see https://jwt.io/ for lots more information and tools to generate/validate test JWTs) The server requires the public signing certificate of your IdP to validate the token against, place it in the application.conf as per the comments in that file.
+If a presented token validates and its expiry time is not past, then the request will be allowed.
+In the application config, you should also provide the name of a claims field to indicate whether the user is an admin or not.
+If this field is present in the JWT then the user will be considered an admin, if not then they will be considered a regular user.